Flowering meadow

 Climate Protection Award of the City of Beckum -

-Private individuals, companies, clubs, associations, educational establishments and social institutions that have their place of residence or business in Beckum can take part.
-The climate protection project must have been realised within the last 18 months prior to the application or be so far advanced that initial results are already available.
-Participants who have already received an award in the past may not participate again.
+Private individuals, companies, clubs, associations, educational establishments and social institutions with their place of residence or business in Beckum were eligible to take part.
+The climate protection project had to have been realised within the last 18 months prior to the application or be so far advanced that initial results were already available.
+Projects that had already won an award in the past were not allowed to be submitted again within the same framework.

 1. Private individuals: